nielsthaumann/nameeg/README.md

 # nameeg
 Naturalistic auditory MEG/EEG package

-Developed at Center for Music in the Brain
+Developed at Center for Music in the Brain, Aarhus University, Denmark